How to use Twitter to its full potential (a beginner's guide)

 Twitter has its own built-in analytics available to provide both individuals and businesses with information on the growth of their account.
 From Twitter’s analytics you’ll be able to review your top performing content, your top followers, top mentions, as well as information on how your Tweet performance has increased / decreased over the last 28 days in terms of profile visits, impressions, followers and more.
 It will also allow you to work out how to plan a more effective social media content calendar plan, to understand and plan more for future posts - based on whats working and whats not.

-Now we’ve established how to use Twitter to its full potential, why not put these top tips into practice for yourself?
-Tweet us with your progress at @ContentCal_io
+Note: Now we’ve established how to use Twitter to its full potential, why not put these top tips into practice for yourself?
+Sign up for a trial with ContentCal for free.

 Level up your social accounts